tanweersalah/tanweersalah/readme.md

 🚀 Proficient in Python, with expertise in TensorFlow, PyTorch, and various NLP & LLM tools including LangChain, HuggingFace, and AWS Bedrock.
 Skilled in developing robust and scalable machine learning solutions.

+🔧 Currently working as AI Engineer at SAP, Berlin.
+Developing Kyma Companion an AI Assistant.

-🔧 Currently working as a Research Assistant at Fraunhofer IPK, Berlin, on the Catena X project.
+💼 Previously worked at as a Research Assistant at Fraunhofer IPK, Berlin, on the Catena X project.
 Developing a data-driven Circular Economy Assistant to optimize End-of-Life vehicle processes using advanced statistical techniques.

-💼 Previously worked at Tata Consultancy Services, where I developed machine learning models for customer segmentation and personalized product recommendations, improving sales conversion rates by 15%.
+💼 worked for Tata Consultancy Services, where I developed machine learning models for customer segmentation and personalized product recommendations, improving sales conversion rates by 15%.
 Implemented a data migration pipeline resulting in annual savings of $300K.

 🧩 Strong problem-solving skills demonstrated through various projects, including TanGPT (a ChatGPT clone), YouTube Video and Webpage Summarizer, and a PDF RAG Q&A App.
 Experienced in tackling complex challenges using machine learning algorithms and NLP techniques.